I was born in London in 1970 and arrived in Sydney in 1985.

 My passion for crime fiction began when I was a child.
 My first Agatha Christie was The Murder of Roger Ackroyd and I haven't looked back since.
 I enjoy reading books with a whodunnit element and I love hoodwinking readers.
 My stories tend to centre on an amateur sleuth, and the manuscript of my third novel – now well underway – is no exception.

-In my spare time, I volunteer with Ankali and Assistance Dogs Australia.
+In my spare time, I volunteer in the LGB community with the Ankali project.
+I also volunteer from time to time with Assistance Dogs Australia.

 I live on Dharawal Country in the Sutherland Shire, just to the south of Sydney.
 You may see me jogging through the streets, singing along to Tears for Fears and Cocteau Twins, or sitting around drinking coffee.